smaiill/trin/README.md

 # trin

-> ⚠️ Work in Progress
-> Please note that trin is currently a work in progress and may not be fully stable or feature-complete
+> ⚠️ the library is still a work in progress (WIP).

-trin is a small typesafe translation library.
+`trin` is a small translation library thet i wanted to use for my personal projects.